August 9, 2021

 Most of the trauma symptoms are intrusive, but possibly the worst offenders are nightmares, memories, and flashbacks.
 These are exciting and disturbing memories of traumatic events, and when triggered, it’s like our bodies are there.

-One concept that is relatively new regarding this symptom is that the brain is lazy.
-Meaning your brain is trying to heal and process through these nightmares, and within flashbacks, you’re brain stops and says, “let’s work on this.”
+One concept that is relatively new regarding this trauma symptom is that the brain is lazy.
+This means that your brain is trying to heal and process through these nightmares, and within flashbacks, you’re brain stops and says, “let’s work on this.”

 The laziness part comes from now wanting to reopen and examine these memories unless it’s convenient, and oddly enough, these moments are the most suitable.